11 Days Historical Vacation in Egypt

 Deir El-Medina

-You will now go to a magnificent ancient Egyptian town where the craftsmen who built the tombs in the Valley of the Kings between the 18th and 20th centuries lived.
-There is no other place in the world that can be compared to such an old site since it is a unique location that saw the most structured and prosperous life in ancient Egypt.
+You will now go to a magnificent ancient Egyptian town.
+Where the craftsmen who built the tombs in the Valley of the Kings between the 18th and 20th centuries lived.
+Such an ancient site cannot be compared to any other location in the world because it was the only one to experience the most wealthy and well-organized period of ancient Egypt.

 After enjoying a delicious lunch, take private transport back to your hotel where you may finish the remainder of the day.